How to enhance readability for your website content and blog posts

 Trying to add some fancy to your website content may not be necessary especially when it comes to blog posts fonts.
 I suggest you stick with one choice (such as Times New Roman), add a couple of styles for variety (example: bold, italics, all capitals).
 Doing these will keep you from making the mistake of overwhelming your readers with contents and write-ups that look like it was stitched together.

-Finally, I suggest you continue writing engaging contents, but make sure you focus on readability as this will determine your conversion rate.
+Finally, I suggest you continue writing engaging content, but make sure you focus on readability as this will determine your conversion rate.

 Are you already practicing these tips?
 Share your experience with me in the comment section below.